 Hello! – and welcome to my award-winning BLOG which has been running for four years and has been used over a million times.
-You can read my LATEST POST, access the most commonly used resources and learning more about why I’ve become so interested in this relationship between policing, mental health and criminal justice.
+You can read my LATEST POST, access the most commonly used resources and learn more about why I’ve become so interested in this relationship between policing, mental health and criminal justice.

 If you’re not sure how to navigate your way around the BLOG, THIS PAGE will put you just one click away from the most used resources I’ve produced.